Unjust Verdicts

 *Text updated August 30, 2023

-On August 28, 2023, the Urupskiy District Court of the Karachayevo-Circassion Republic found 58-year-old Irina Perefileva guilty of extremism because of her faith.
-Judge Ida Uzdenova gave her five years and six months suspended sentence with a probationary period of two and a half years and restriction of freedom for one year eight months.
+On August 28, 2023, the Urupskiy District Court of the Karachayevo-Circassian Republic found 58-year-old Irina Perefileva guilty of extremism because of her faith.
+Judge Ida Uzdenova gave her a 5.5-year suspended sentence with a 2.5-year probation period and restriction of freedom for 1 year and 8 months.

-"My religious beliefs have nothing to do with extremism," Irina Perefileva said in court.
-"My conscience is clear before the law, society and the state, because I did not commit the crime of which I am accused."
+"My religious beliefs have nothing in common with extremism," Irina Perefileva said in court.
+"My conscience is clear before the law, society and the state, because I did not commit the crime I am charged with."

 In January 2021, in the village of Mednogorskiy, FSB officers raided the apartments of believers, among them was Irina.
-After ten months, she was searched.
-The Zelenchukskiy Interdistrict Investigation Department of the Investigative Committee of the Investigative Committee of the Russian Federation for the Karachayevo-Circassian Republic accused Irina of involvement in the activities of an extremist organization and participation in it.
+After 10 months, her home was searched again.
+The Zelenchukskiy Interdistrict Investigation Department of the Investigative Directorate of the Investigative Committee of the Russian Federation for the Karachayevo-Circassian Republic charged Irina with involving others in the activity of an extremist organization and participating in it.
 This is how the investigators regarded the fact that Irina talked to others about the Bible and participated in peaceful religious meetings of Jehovah's Witnesses.

-Perefileva was given a recognizance agreement in October 2022.
-In addition, she was included in the list of Rosfinmonitoring, all accounts and deposits of the believer were blocked.
-She shares: "This delays the issuance of pensions and creates inconvenience in paying utility bills and other services."
-Irina has to take care of her disabled son and her elderly mother who is 85.
+Perefileva was placed under a recognizance agreement in October 2022.
+Also, she was added to the Rosfinmonitoring list; all her accounts and savings were blocked.
+She states: "This delays the issuance of my pensions and creates inconvenience in paying utility bills and other services."
+Irina's disabled son and her elderly mother, who is 85, are dependent on her.

 The investigation lasted a year and in November 2022 the case went to court.
 As the defense emphasizes, no evidence of the believer's guilt was provided.
 A key witness for the prosecution, a local resident, stated that she herself turned to Irina with Bible questions.
-She also stressed that she had never heard from Irina calls for any illegal activity.
+She also stressed that she had never heard calls for any illegal activity from Irina.
 During the hearings, the judge attached to the case a letter received from Germany from Irina's fellow believers with a request not to punish Irina Perefileva for her faith.

 The verdict has not entered into force and can be appealed.

-Active persecution of Jehovah's Witnesses in the Karachayevo-Circassian Republic has been observed since 2010.
-Four people became defendants in criminal cases.
+Active prosecution of Jehovah's Witnesses in the Karachayevo-Circassian Republic has been observed since 2010.
+Four people have been made defendants in criminal cases.
 Two of them have already received suspended sentences.

 Case History

-In January 2021, in the village of Mednogorskoye, FSB officers conducted inspections in the apartments of local believers, including Irina Perefileva.
-In November 2021, the Investigative Committee initiated a criminal case against her for involvement in the activities of an extremist organization.
+In January 2021, in the village of Mednogorskoiy, FSB officers conducted inspections in the apartments of local believers, including Irina Perefileva’s.
+In November 2021, the Investigative Committee initiated a criminal case against her for involving others in the activity of an extremist organization.
 The next day, her apartment was searched.
-In the same month, Perefileva was also accused of participating in the activities of an extremist organization.
-In November 2022, the case went to trial.
-The prosecution’s key witness stated that she herself asked Irina to discuss the Bible with her.
-At the same time, she noted that she had not heard any calls for any illegal activities from the believer.
-In August 2023, the judge sentenced Irina Perefileva to five years and six months of suspended imprisonment.
+In the same month, Perefileva was also charged participating in the activity of an extremist organization.
+In November 2022, the case went to court.
+The key witness for the prosecution stated that she herself asked Irina to discuss the Bible with her.
+At the same time, she said that she had not heard any calls for any illegal activity from the believer.
+In August 2023, the judge gave Irina Perefileva a 5.5-year suspended sentence.

 Timeline